 3. is on probation with no new convictions

 -An official DOC form about your probation/parole status

 -a valid identification card (ID)

 ...and we're here to help you!
 Contact us today with any questions or for assistance.

 Know someone who is newly eligible?
 Download the Act 636 informational poster and share widely!

 The second half of the battle after winning voting policies is turning out our people at the voting polls.
 One way VOTE does this is by hitting the streets and knocking on doors.
 Our staff organizers, members and volunteers go to our neighborhoods to register voters, inform about upcoming elections and the work of VOTE and, most importantly, educate the public on the rights of formerly incarcerated people.

-In May 2018, our voting rights bill, HB 265, passed the Louisiana Legislature, which means that thousands of formerly incarcerated people are getting their voting rights back!
-Find out who's eligible under this new law, Act 636.
 We're gearing up to make sure every one of these people know that they CAN vote in time for the November elections.
 Got a few hours to spare?
 Volunteer as a canvasser with us!